 - Cranes maintain monogamous pair connections for the duration of their lives.

 - Cranes are exceptional flyers, with some capable of flying up to 60 miles per hour over the Himalayas.

 - Cranes migrate with their neck and head straight ahead of them, and the rest of their body curled behind them.
 They can reach altitudes of up to 8,000 meters.
 Due to the length and difficulty of their voyage, many perish from tiredness, malnutrition, or predation by birds of prey.

-- Read more about the crane symbolism or another comparision: stork vs crane
+- Read more about the crane symbolism or further comparisons: stork vs crane, egret vs crane.